 Am I a good candidate?

-Candidates for a lateral temporal brow lift, also called a brow lift, include those who exhibit drooping of their eyebrows, often resulting in a “sad,” “tired,” or even “angry” appearance.
+Candidates for a lateral temporal brow lift, also called a brow lift, can include those who exhibit drooping of their eyebrows, often resulting in a “sad,” “tired,” or even “angry” appearance.
 This can cause distress in social environments.
 Most candidates range in age from 30s to 70s.

-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Furthermore, plastic surgery of the eyebrows can produce varying results.
 A consultation will help establish reasonable expectations about what a brow lift can and cannot accomplish as well as any anatomic and/or physiological factors that may influence your results.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from a brow lift is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time from a brow lift procedure is approximately 7 to 10 days for most individuals.

 Suture (stitches) are removed in a staged, progressive fashion over the first 7 to 10 days after surgery.
 Sometimes, all of the sutures are left in for 10 days.
 The healing process does not end at 10 days, however.
 For example, the incisions continue to heal for months after surgery.

 Some swelling and bruising are expected after a brow lift.
 Post-operative swelling and bruising generally improve significantly by 7 to 10 days after surgery.
 Swelling and bruising around the incisions are expected to continue to improve and resolve in the ensuing days and weeks.